 Enter Microsoft Teams.
 When you watch their advertisement, you don’t feel panic and uncertainty about changing job scenarios.

-Regardless of what industry your company is in, you can find a way to provide light during the dark times of an economic recession.
+Regardless of what industry your company is in, you can find a way to provide a light during the dark times of an economic recession.
 Give people hope to cling to and solutions that will pull them through the challenges of today.

 Give Your Customers Something New

 When the economy is slow, your marketing needs to be quick.
-It’s hard to advertise to a public that fears for the future, but it is possible – especially when your company has something new and innovative to offer.
+It’s hard enough to advertise to a public that fears for the future, but it is possible – especially when your company has something new and innovative to offer.